 However, this new concept demands new educational standards that serve as pillar for building cities around green patterns.
 That is nothing more than a cultural process of changing.

 Once the concept of “culture around green” is established is not much difficult to consolidate projects of this kind.
-However the public sector initiative is always the framework for balanced urban planning on green initiatives.
+However the public sector initiative is always the framework for balancing urban planning on green initiatives.
 Is it so, that the burden of the financial side its more about a change of minds rather than lack of interest.